khangndse184145-ship-it/worklog/content/5-Workshop/5.3-Create Amplify/_index.md

 - **S3 + CloudFront** for hosting and static content,
 - and integrates with **AWS WAF** for additional protection.

-The rest of the workshop (MediaConvert, SNS, CloudWatch, IAM policies, …) builds on top of this Amplify-managed backend.
+The rest of the workshop (SNS, CloudWatch, IAM policies, …) builds on top of this Amplify-managed backend.